AndrewKralovec/go-dash/README.md

 # Go Dash
 Experimental go lang lodash implementation.
 Reflection is heavily used in the first iteration, leading some functions to be vastly out performed by their native counter parts.
-See examples under [Benchmarks](#benchmarks)
+See examples under [Benchmarks](#benchmarks).

 ## Methods